ncsoft/Unreal.js/README.md

 - Install git-lfs first to download *.umap, *.uasset properly. (https://git-lfs.github.com/)
 - Download prebuilt V8 and unzip into Engine/Plugins/UnrealJS. (files are located in *releases*)
 - Open `Examples/JavascriptPlayground.uproject`
+- *CAUTION* Currently prebuilt binaries can not be loaded within canonical UnrealEngine build due to incompatible engine version.

 ### Build
 - To build Unreal.JS, you should have V8 libraries.
 Building it yourself might be painful, so there are prebuilt V8 ready for Windows platform in *releases*.